Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Car camping for hikers makes sense when you want to maximize your trail time, cut down on transportation costs, and tap out an interesting hiking area over several days.

-Car camping for hikers also makes sense on a vacation which targets several hiking areas within a short period of time.
+Car camping for hikers also makes sense on a vacation which targets several hiking areas within a short period of time and one general location.

 These tips will streamline the process of car camping for hikers who want to get away from it all, using an established campground as base camp.